 Both of these online companies break the norms by providing a smooth and more profitable alternative for traditional car renting companies.

 But, choosing between the two is a tough decision.
 Each differs in its basic requirements, payouts, and customer services.
+You may have different preferences surround how you want to make money with your car.

 We’ve reviewed all the aspects of Toru and Getaround with an ultimate Turo vs Getaround showdown so you can decide for yourself.